NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Although, it [recently](https://webassembly.org/features/) got the capability to hold garbage collected JavaScript object references, Wasm only supports holding garbage collected references in top level variables.
 Objects in Wasm heap cannot hold references to garbage collected JavaScript objects.
 This is good enough to interact with JavaScript code, but not enough to support compiling garbage collected code to efficient Wasm.
 Elaborate!!!

 During the execution of JavaScript code, and especially when it allocates a lot of memory, the browser can decide to pause the program to collect unused memory which can lead to delayed renders or unresponsiveness to user events.
 In contrast, Wasm code doesn't trigger browser's built in garbage collection.
 The developers has to manage the memory themselves though.
 When done correctly, this can lead to very low latency code.
 When done incorrectly it can be slower than browser garbage collection which is quite optimized.
 For example, check out SpiderMonkey's (Firefox's JavaScript engine) garbage collector [documentation page](https://firefox-source-docs.mozilla.org/js/gc.html) showcasing the features it implements.

-#### Human-readable vs Binary code

-When Wasm's binary format [was designed](https://github.com/WebAssembly/design/blob/main/Rationale.md#why-a-binary-encoding), many criteria where taken into account:

-- Compact representation of code: Being a binary format, Wasm is more compact than if it represented code using a textual representation.
-- Fast compilation: Unlike other preexisting binary code formats like JVM's, Wasm binary format is designed to be fast to parse and to validate.
-- Compressibility: Wasm is compressible with gzip.
-More so than equivalent asm.js code, back when it was designed.
-- [Streaming compilation](https://developer.mozilla.org/en-US/docs/WebAssembly/Reference/JavaScript_interface/instantiateStreaming_static): The browser can start compiling Wasm code as it receives it from the network.

-Nowadays, browsers can even [parallelize](https://www.infoq.com/news/2018/01/firefox-58-web-assembly-gets-10x/) wasm code compilation.

 #### Design goals